mmaz/neet/docs/imitation_learning.md

 ### Model Output and Optimization

 The output of this model is a single neuron, which corresponds to the servo or steering angle to command the car with.
-In the section on **Training** we will normalize the output angles to fit between (-1, 1) (**Question:** Why would we prefer to normalize the data?)
+In the section on [**Training**](imitation_learning.md#part-3-training-the-model) we will normalize the steering angle training data to fit between (-1, 1), and therefore we should expect predictions from the CNN to also fit between this range.

+!!! note "Question"
+    Notice that we also normalize the input images in the first layer between (-1,1) Why would we prefer to normalize the input and output data between these ranges?

+    **Hint:** Consider the shape, domain, and range of common activation functions.

 We will use the [Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/train/AdamOptimizer) with a loss function (i.e., cost or objective function) that minimizes the mean square error betwen the ground-truth steering angles and the currently predicted steering angles: